Josh-techie/pfe-2025-void/Sprint9/README.md

 This sprint is all about understanding how to use Drupal as a backend for a Next.js frontend, giving you the power to create dynamic and performant web applications.
 It's like learning to cook with a modern kitchen – using the best tools to create amazing dishes.

+In the first part of the project we created a simple Drupale 10 project.
+Then we switched to create a new Next.js & Drupal project following the [docs](https://next-drupal.org/)

 ---

 ## RESOURCES: